Red Hook Houses: Hurricane Sandy

 The city classifies Red Hook Houses as being in flood zone 1, indicating high flood risk.
 Before Hurricane Sandy in 2012, various city reports had outlined the need for increased flood protection, projecting floods as high as 5 feet during storm surges.
 NYCHA officials responded that they did not anticipate storm surges that strong.

 When Hurricane Sandy struck, the development was inundated with 6 ft of flood water through sewer overflow and high tides.
 The storm left residents without power and fresh water for months.
 This caused leaks, resulting in mold that hurt many residents' health.

 After the storm, the Federal Emergency Management Agency (FEMA) promised the Red Hook Houses the $560 million, largest single portion of a $3.2 billion grant to NYCHA developments affected by the storm.
 In 2017, NYCHA began a $63 million project to replace the roofs of all buildings.
 Other planned improvements include new electrical rooms above the Design Flood Elevation (DFE), a new building for boiler equipment above DFE, the installation of standby generators, flood-proofing above DFE, restoration of mechanical, electrical and plumbing systems.
 Damaged playgrounds and the senior center were also to be repaired.
 The heat and electricity equipment was to be housed in 14 “utility pods” that would also be used as gathering place for public programs.
 The flood barrier is designed as a "lily pad" with raised earth in the middle of internal courtyards with an active flood wall and passive barriers.
 The buildings were designed by Kohn Pedersen Fox (KPF), which received merits in the 2017 AIANY Design Awards.
 Completion was anticipated in 2022.
 Many residents were skeptical of these plans, citing NYCHA dysfunction and the lack of plans to address other quality-of-life concerns such as the elevators and lead paint.

 In 2018, residents faced winter heat outages due to inadequate temporary boilers that were installed after Sandy.

+RAD PACT Conversion Plan For Red Hook Houses West

+As of April 2026, there is a pending plan to convert Red Hook Houses West into the RAD PACT Section 8 Management where it will be managed by a private company with NYCHA remaining as the owner of the development and still implementing required federal housing policies.
+However, while some residents are in support of this in order to bring in needed increased government funding as well as private money from the private companies to fund needed repairs, upgrades, and maintenance and putting their trust that NYCHA will continue to deliver the same tenant protections as promised, there are also oppositions from other residents with concerns of tenant protections promised by NYCHA may not be well enforced or monitored appropriately.
+At this time, Red Hook Houses East is not part of the portfolio plan to convert to the RAD PACT Section 8 Management.